vkegeles/gallery-lib/README.md

 "date": "Thu, 12 Jul 2012 03:27:00 -0400"
 },

-feedPath(type:String) - path to json file inside public folder
+feedPath(type:String) - path to json file of array of images(format is the same) inside public folder

 If there is both parameters feedArray and feedPath, library will use feedArray source